Washing my face with coconut oil? Got to be kidding, right?

 So, generously scoop up one teaspoonful of coconut oil and place it on your palm.
 Warm it up (if it has turned hard due to a cool climate) by rubbing with both your hands.

-Massage the oil gently into your face in a circular motion for one minute.
+Massage the oil gently on your face in a circular motion for one minute.

 Then leave it on your face for 5–10 minutes.
 This is to allow coconut oil sufficient time to “persuade” the dirty clog to soften up.
 Once it softens, things will get easier.